Monte Pittman: Madonna

 Pittman moved to Los Angeles in 1999 and worked at a guitar store as a salesman.
 He eventually quit to start teaching guitar lessons.
 Pittman's third student was British film director Guy Ritchie, who had just received a guitar as a gift from his girlfriend, Madonna.
 Ritchie later returned the favor, buying Madonna her own guitar—and she began to take lessons from Pittman as well.

-A month after Pittman started giving guitar lessons to Madonna, he was invited to join her on stage at the Late Show with David Letterman to promote her album Music.
-The pair played guitar together on an acoustic version of the hit song Don't Tell Me.
+A month after Pittman started giving guitar lessons to Madonna, he was invited to join her on stage at the Late Show with David Letterman to promote her album Music (2000).
+The pair played guitar together on an acoustic version of the hit song "Don't Tell Me".
 Subsequently, Pittman was invited to join the band for Madonna's Drowned World Tour (2001).
-He has played in every incarnation of Madonna's live band since then.
+He has played in every incarnation of Madonna's live band until her Madame X Tour (2019–2020).

-Pittman shares writing credits with Madonna on the tracks "Easy Ride" from American Life (2003) and "It's So Cool" from Celebration (2009).
+Pittman shares writing credits with Madonna on the tracks "Easy Ride" from American Life (2003) and "It's So Cool" from the greatest hits album Celebration (2009).
+On the Sticky & Sweet Tour (2008–2009), Pittman inadvertently prompted Madonna to include the opening riff from Pantera's "A New Level" in the live version of "Hung Up" when he suggested the riff as guitar practice.

-Additionally, Pittman has contributed performances to Madonna's studio recordings, appearing on 2005's Confessions on a Dance Floor (Like It Or Not) and 2008's Hard Candy (Spanish Lesson & Ring My Bell).
+Additionally, Pittman has contributed performances to Madonna's studio recordings, appearing on "Like ot or Not" from Confessions on a Dance Floor (2005) and "Spanish Lesson" and "Ring my Bell" from Hard Candy (2008).

 Apart from world tours Pittman has joined Madonna on stage in many special events, most notably at Live 8 where he played for thousands of people at Hyde Park in 2005 and at the 2007 Live Earth where he had the chance to jam "Big Bottom" with Spinal Tap, James Hetfield and Kirk Hammett among a dozen of other bass players on stage.